nmattei/cmps6790/_projects/FinalTutorial/FinalTutorial.md

 **Note:** If the dataset you are using is not available from a website then it must also be uploaded to your GitHub site.
 If I cannot download the data to verify the code you have submitted you will lose points.

-### Milestone 2 Scoring Rubric (20 Points)
+### Milestone 2 Scoring Rubric (40 Points)

-* (5 Points) *Professionalism*: You have used both code comments and markdown cells to professionally and clearly document your work including having a clear and clean notebook; linking to resources and documents; and doing so with code that is reasonable and efficient.
+* (10 Points) *Professionalism*: You have used both code comments and markdown cells to professionally and clearly document your work including having a clear and clean notebook; linking to resources and documents; and doing so with code that is reasonable and efficient.
 Your notebook is correct and contains the required links.
 In addition, you have written code that is interpretable -- it contains comments where needed to understand, variable names are reasonable, and code that is reasonable and efficient.
 You have followed directions to turn in the file, clearly labeling everything.
 You have cited all sources and how you used them in the written portion of your answers.
-* (5 Points) *Extraction, Transform, and Load (ETL)*: You are now using more than one dataset and they are both loaded correctly using web scraping other techniques.
+* (10 Points) *Extraction, Transform, and Load (ETL)*: You are now using more than one dataset and they are both loaded correctly using web scraping other techniques.
 The data is discussed in terms of what it is and how it could be used to answer the question of study.
 Where the data comes from and how it is collected is clearly documented with links and other relevant details.
 The data is imported and tidy according to the principles discussed in class.
 Dtypes are set properly and displayed within the notebook, NaN's and other techniques are used following best practices discussed in class.
-* (5 Points) *Exploratory Data Analysis (EDA)*: At least 5 graphs and/or summary statistics/tables including cross-tabulations, groups, measures of central tendency, and/or any of the other EDA techniques discussed showing that you have started to investigate your data and have an understanding of what is in your dataset.
+* (10 Points) *Exploratory Data Analysis (EDA)*: At least 5 graphs and/or summary statistics/tables including cross-tabulations, groups, measures of central tendency, and/or any of the other EDA techniques discussed showing that you have started to investigate your data and have an understanding of what is in your dataset.
 Each of these pieces of analysis should have a corresponding markdown cell that clearly explains what is being shown and why.
-* (5 Points) *Model Questions*: You have identified at least two plausible models that you could build using your data and the graphs in your EDA section support continuing the investigation.
+* (10 Points) *Model Questions*: You have identified at least two plausible models that you could build using your data and the graphs in your EDA section support continuing the investigation.
 You have clearly identified independent and dependent variables and appropriate test/prediction methodology for each question.

 ### Pitch Day 2 Scoring Rubric (10 Points)

 * (4 Points) *Professionalism*: You have used both code comments and markdown cells to professionally and clearly document your work including having a clear and clean notebook; linking to resources and documents; and doing so with code that is reasonable and efficient.
 Your notebook is correct and contains the required links.
 In addition, you have written code that is interpretable -- it contains comments where needed to understand, variable names are reasonable, and code that is reasonable and efficient.
 You have followed directions to turn in the file, clearly labeling everything.
 You have cited all sources and how you used them in the written portion of your answers.
 * (3 Points) *Slide*: Your slide includes includes your name, link to your website, the datasets you hope to use, and proposed model with some initial EDA results.
-* (3 Points) *Pitch*: Your pitch takes no more than 2-3 mins, is coherent, and you are an active participant in class on the day of the pitch **in person only**.
+* (3 Points) *Pitch*: Your pitch takes no more than 2-3 mins, is coherent, and you are an active participant in class on the day of the pitch.

 | Full    |    Good |  Okay |   Lacking   |   Poor  | No Marks |
 | : ---- :| : ---- :| : ---- :| : ---- :| : ---- :| : ---- : |